 Photos from Mary Sue Ittner are of plants grown in Northern California.
 The first three show flowers blooming in October 2011 on an unusually cold day for that time of year they partially open.
 The last was taken on a sunny day several years earlier.

-Colchicum cilicicum is another species native to Turkey with pinkish-purple flowers and can be grown in open sunny borders.
-Photo by Arnold Trachtenberg
+Colchicum cilicicum (Boiss.)
+Dammer is another species native to Turkey with pinkish-purple flowers and can be grown in open sunny borders.
+First two photos by Arnold Trachtenberg.
+The remaining photos by Travis Owen showing flowers and emerging leaves, where it grows in harmony with deadnettle (Lamium maculatum).

 The first picture from Jane McGary is of a form purchased from Monocot Nursery in England as Colchicum cupanii subsp. bertolonii.
 It is an example of the smaller Colchicum species (cf. Colchicum hungaricum).
 This subspecies is not recognized by all and is considered to be subspecies cupanii by some.
 Another synonym is Colchicum bertolonii.
 The second photo by John Lonsdale is of another form he received as Colchicum cupanii ssp pulverulentum, another subspecies either not generally accepted or considered to be ssp. cupanii.

-Colchicum glossophyllum is a small species that blooms early.
-One authority says is a variant of C. cupanii; however, as you can see in the photo, the leaves are much broader and longer at anthesis than is typical of C. cupanii as I have seen it.
-The deep purple anthers are quite striking.
+Colchicum glossophyllum Heldr. ex Halácsy is a small species that blooms early.
+Kew considers it to be Colchicum cupanii subsp. glossophyllum (Heldr.)
+Rouy.
+Jane McGary comments: "however, as you can see in the photo, the leaves are much broader and longer at anthesis than is typical of Colchicum cupanii as I have seen it.
+The deep purple anthers are quite striking."
 Photos by Jane McGary and John Lonsdale.